XPedroEs21/XPedroEs21/README.md

 ## 💼 Featured Projects

+During my certification I took 14 Courses completed on various Application Development and Cloud Technologies, I coded a lot of projects but these are the ones I enjoyed the most.

 ### [Full Stack Software Development Capstone Project](https://github.com/XPedroEs21/Fullstack_Capstone_FP)
 - **Description**: website, where customers could access a central database of car dealerships, and reviews around the USA, letting them create accounts and leave reviews powered with Watson.